 - Something Blues: "2 Live Blues".
 And it's Exactly What It Says on the Tin... the crew singing a straight-up blues song (albeit with the usual dirty lyrics).

-- Stuffy Old Songs About the Buttocks: "Face Down Ass Up"
+- Stuffy Old Songs About the Buttocks: "Face Down Ass Up" has them repeatedly extol the titular sex position.

-- Take That: "Hey Jack", presumably aimed at Moral Guardian Jack Thompson.
+- Take That!: "Hey Jack", presumably aimed at Moral Guardian Jack Thompson.
 "Let's see how many times you can get a 'fuck' outta this one!"

 - The Jack they're talkin' about is Jack Jones!